What God Cannot Do

-We could go on with more Scripture than what was given above, but these verses serve to show that our God is indeed all-powerful.
-Which makes the title of this article puzzling.
+Now Christians believe and teach that Scripture is true.
+Therefore, this makes the title of this article a bit puzzling.
 We are here to talk about what God cannot do.
-And that isn't a contradiction, because nothing that we are going to talk about has anything to do with His abilities or His great power.
+And that isn't a contradiction, because nothing that we are going to discuss has anything to do with His abilities or His great power.
 Our God is not limited in power in any way.
-He can speak whole world's and universes into existence.
+He can speak whole worlds and universes into existence.
 He is everything the Bible says about Him.
 But what God cannot do are things which go against logic and against His nature.

 II.
 What God Cannot Do

 3. One really illogical argument that some people use to deny the existence of God is to ask the question: "Can God make a rock so big that He cannot lift it?"
 The answer to that is no. Once again it is self-contradictory.
 God is infinite in size and power.
-How could an all powerful God make something bigger and more powerful than Himself?
-It that were even possible, than there would be something greater than God.
+How could an all-powerful God make something bigger and more powerful than Himself?
+If that were even possible, then there would be something greater than God.
 Then God would cease to be God.

 Also, in order to make something bigger than Himself he'd have to make something infinite in size.
 By definition a rock is finite.
 Some can be very large, but they aren't infinitely large.

 Omnipotence is not the ability to do anything conceivable, like making square circles or round squares.
 It is rather the ability of God to do anything consistent with His nature and His desire.

 4. God cannot cease to exist.
 He is the everlasting God.
 He has no beginning and no end.
 Once again, this is His very nature or the thing that makes Him God.
 Psalm 90:2 says that "Before the mountains were born, or you brought forth the earth and the world, from everlasting to everlasting, You are God."